 Fighting Addiction Yourself is Difficult.
 Let Our Experts Help!

 Sober coaching is a service that can be provided to help people who are in recovery just after they leave rehab.
-Sober companions are usually people who are also in recovery that can help you with your day-to-day needs in the first few weeks or months after treatment.
-A sober coach may begin their job after you complete treatment.
+Sober coaches are usually people who are also in recovery that can help you with your day-to-day needs in the first few weeks or months after treatment.
+Sober coaching services may begin the process after your completion.

-Throughout your stay in treatment, you will have had varying levels of support as you addressed your needs related to addiction and mental health.
-When you first start treatment, you may have 24-hour medical or clinical care, where your immediate needs are met.
+Throughout your stay, you will have had varying levels of support as you addressed your needs related to addiction and mental health.
+When you first start, you may have 24-hour medical or clinical care, where your immediate needs are met.
 Any high-risk situations or cravings are addressed with the help of a professional.
 As you continue in treatment, you may gain more independence.
-If you go through intensive outpatient treatment, you’ll have access to many hours of treatment resources every week.
+If you go through intensive outpatient treatment, you’ll have access to many hours of resources every week.
 When you run into new challenges, you will be able to take your concerns to your counselor or group therapy and have them addressed.

 Then your treatment is completed.
 You will have learned a variety of cognitive behavioral techniques to deal with cravings, triggers, and high-stress situations without using drugs or alcohol to cope.
 But that’s not the end of your recovery; it’s the beginning of a new chapter of recovery.
 A sober companion can help you get started in your new independent life.
 In some ways, they’ll act as training wheels, helping you stay on the straight and narrow path of sobriety.